berkaygediz/RichSpan/README.md

-# RichSpan
+# RichSpan - A Word Processor

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/berkaygediz/richspan)
 ![GitHub repo size](https://img.shields.io/github/repo-size/berkaygediz/richspan)
 ![GitHub](https://img.shields.io/github/license/berkaygediz/richspan)

-RichSpan is a simple text editor written in Python using the PyQt5 library.
-It is lightweight, fast, and easy to use.
-It is designed to be a simple alternative to other text editors.
-It is currently available for running on Windows, Linux, and macOS.
+RichSpan is a word processor.
+Lightweight and easy to use, it is designed to be a simple alternative to other word processors.
+It is written in Python and uses the PyQt5 library for the graphical user interface.
+It is cross-platform and can be used on Windows, macOS, and Linux.

 ### Features

-- [x] Create, edit, and save plain text files
+- [x] Rich text editing
-- [x] Open files from local storage
+- [x] Toggle between dark and light mode
-- [x] Cut, copy, and paste text
+- [x] Save and open documents
-- [x] Undo and redo actions
+- [x] Change font, font size, and font color
-- [x] Change font family, size, and color
+- [x] Change text alignment
 - [x] Change background color
-- [x] Change text alignment
+- [x] Document statistics
-- [x] Change text style (bold, italic, underline)
+- [x] Print and export to PDF
-- [x] Print files
+- [x] Cross-platform
-- [x] Analyze text statistics (word count, character count, line count)
+- [x] Open source
-- [x] Use keyboard shortcuts for common actions
+- [x] Lightweight
-- [x] Toggle between light and dark mode
+- [x] Use keyboard shortcuts to quickly perform common tasks

 ### Prerequisites